Henry Clay Work: Long murmur and end (1877–1884)

-In 1882 Work left Brooklyn for the more serene Bath in upstate New York, longing for an abode where he "could find a still nook in this still noisy world [...] engage in literary and musical work, and at the same time find repose for over-strung nerves."
-That year, he briefly picked up composition again, penning roughly ten songs until 1883, including "The Lost Letter" and "The Prayer on the Pier", but at this point he could only "[clutch] for straws of his former fame."
+In 1882, Work left Brooklyn for the more serene Bath in upstate New York, longing for an abode where he "could find a still nook in this still noisy world ... engage in literary and musical work, and at the same time find repose for over-strung nerves".
+A letter written after his move to Bath recalls that he had seized the attention of numerous citizens; he credits this to the success of "Marching Through Georgia".
+That year, he briefly picked up composition again, writing roughly ten songs until 1883 such as "The Lost Letter" and "The Prayer on the Pier", but by then he could only hope to approach the fame he once had.

-He died abruptly of heart disease on June 8, 1884, while visiting his mother's residence at Chestnut Street, Hartford.
+He died abruptly of heart disease on June 8, 1884, while visiting his mother's residence at Chestnut Street, Hartford, Connecticut.
 He was survived by one of his four children, Nellie.
-Obituaries "brushed off" his legacy.
-He is buried in Spring Grove Cemetery, Hartford.
-It was not until 25 years later that a monument in his honor was erected, in the same cemetery.
+As writes Richard Hill, obituaries brushed off his legacy.
+He is buried in Spring Grove Cemetery in Hartford.
+A monument in his honor was erected in the same cemetery twenty-five years after his death.